Okahyphen/stumble-core/README.md

 This module is written in a mix of Node.js style ES5, and ES6.
 It is intended for use in modern Node `5.0.0` and newer environments.

-While the module does aim for good performance, its intended use case is to be a front heavy loader for a long-running application, so it takes some liberties in making sure the structure it provides is sound, and that its API is simple.
+While the module does aim for good performance, its intended use case is to be a front heavy loader for a long-running application, so it takes some liberties in making sure the structure it provides is sound, with regards to certain levels of type checking and object translation, and that its API is simple.

 ## Usage